When Is Inductive Inference Possible?: Non-uniformity Versus Consistency in the Realizable Setting

 \begin{definition}[Size of infinite tree] Given a hypothesis class $\mathcal{H}$, for any infinite tree, a countable branch $b=(v_1,z_1,v_2,z_2,\cdots)$ where $v_{t+1}$ is the $z_t$-child of $v_t$, is called realizable if there is some $h\in \mathcal{H}$ consistent on $b$.
 The size of this tree is

 In addition, we say the tree is full-size if all branches are realizable. \end{definition}

-Example 2 has an infinite-depth shatter tree yet no $\aleph_1$-size trees.
-Example 3, however, has a full-size tree.
+Example \ref{ex2} (rational thresholds) has an infinite-depth shatter tree yet no $\aleph_1$-size trees.
+Example \ref{ex3} (real thresholds), however, has a full-size tree.
 Clearly, when $\mathcal{H}$ has a full-size tree, it's not consistent, since any deterministic Learner must make no correct predictions on one of the branches.
 We obtain a stronger necessary condition for consistency by the following result.

 \begin{theorem} If a hypothesis class $\mathcal{H}$ is consistent in the non-uniform (stochastic) online learning setting, it doesn't have any $\aleph_1$-size tree in which tree nodes belong to $\mathcal{X}$. \end{theorem} \begin{proof} Suppose for contradiction that there exists an $\aleph_1$-size tree $\mathcal{T}$ while $\mathcal{H}$ is consistent at the same time.
 For each $b\in B$, let $h_b\in \mathcal{H}$ be some hypothesis consistent with $b$.
 Consider a set $S=\cup_{b\in B} s_b$ of Nature's strategies, where by $s_b$ Nature fixes $h_b$ beforehand and shows the branch $b$ to Learner.